GoogleCloudPlatform/cluster-toolkit/examples/README.md

   labels:
     global_label: label_value

-# Many resources can be added from local directories.
+# Many resources can be added from local and remote directories.
 resource_groups:
 - group: groupName
   resources: